adlnet/xAPI-Spec/xAPI.md

 	<tr>
 		<td>description</td>
 		<td><a href="#misclangmap">Language Map</a></td>
-		<td>a description of the interaction component
+		<td>A description of the interaction component
 			(for example, the text for a given choice in a multiple-choice interaction)</td>
 	</tr>
 </table>